RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - (3) [.....]
       - Note : Subsection (2A) was inserted as a response to the decision of the Supreme Court of NSW in R v Hannes(2000) 158 FLR 359 .
     - Implied Assertions & Intention
-      - Prior to the amendments to this provision, the Act made no strict reference to implied assertions so following comments by Spigelman CJ in R v Hannes, it was decided to give clearer definition to the term ‘intention’ hence the insertion of ‘reasonably be supposed that the person intended to assert ’ and ss2A.
+      - Prior to the amendments to this provision, the Act made no strict reference to implied assertions so following comments by Spigelman CJ in R v Hannes, it was decided to give clearer definition to the term 'intention' hence the insertion of 'reasonably be supposed that the person intended to assert ' and ss2A.
       - This reinforces the position that under the EA only intended assertions (express or implied) will be subject to the Hearsay Rule (Common Law captured both intended and unintended representations)
-        - See Walton v The Queen (1989) 166 CLR 283:  where child answered phone and said ‘Hello Daddy’.
+        - See Walton v The Queen (1989) 166 CLR 283:  where child answered phone and said 'Hello Daddy'.
 Under Common Law this comment was captured by Hearsay Rule – under EA this comment would be considered to be unintentional and would not be subject to s59.
       - So if the express or implied assertion is unintended then it is not caught by the Hearsay Rule.
     - Process so far
-      - Step 1 is to identify the ‘previous representation’
+      - Step 1 is to identify the 'previous representation'
       - Step 2 is to work out who made the representation. (this becomes important when working out what exceptions to the Hearsay Rule may / may not apply).
       - Step 3 is to derive the intention of the Maker in making the representation.
 If made unintentionally, it will not be captured by s59.
       - Step 4 is to identify the purpose of the evidence.
 Is it being adduced to prove the existence of an asserted fact?
 (Yes = hearsay - s59 applies; No = not hearsay - s59 does not apply).
   - First-Hand and More Remote Hearsay
     - Overarching aim of EA is to let in as much relevant evidence as possible whilst still ensuring that the evidence is reliable and fair.
-    - Over the years, some types of ‘problematic’ evidence have been assessed as being potentially reliable if certain criteria are met, or the evidence is handled in a particular manner.
+    - Over the years, some types of 'problematic' evidence have been assessed as being potentially reliable if certain criteria are met, or the evidence is handled in a particular manner.
     - This point is true in relation to some forms of Hearsay evidence.
 In certain circumstances it may be possible to apply one of the various exceptions to the Hearsay Rule – because they are potentially reliable.
-    - Main exceptions to the Hearsay rule fall into two categories - ‘First-Hand Hearsay Exceptions’ or ‘More Remote Hearsay Exceptions’.
+    - Main exceptions to the Hearsay rule fall into two categories - 'First-Hand Hearsay Exceptions' or 'More Remote Hearsay Exceptions'.
     - Essentially, First-Hand Hearsay is where the previous representation (containing an asserted fact) was made by the Maker in the presence of the person who gives evidence about it (Witness).
 See s62
       - There is only one degree of separation between the Maker of the Previous Representation and the Witness relating that asserted fact.
-    - If there is a greater degree of separation between the Maker of the Previous Representation and the person giving the evidence (Witness), that is referred to as ‘More Remote Hearsay’.
+    - If there is a greater degree of separation between the Maker of the Previous Representation and the person giving the evidence (Witness), that is referred to as 'More Remote Hearsay'.
     - The degree of remoteness becomes important when applying the exceptions under Part 3.2
     - Under s62, there is a requirement that it must be reasonably supposed that the Maker of the Previous Representation has personal knowledge of the asserted fact because of what he / she has seen, heard or otherwise perceived and makes a representation about that fact to the Witness.
   - Examples
     - Molly says to Wendy that she saw the man with the gun.
-      - Wendy’s evidence would be considered First-Hand Hearsay about Molly having seen the man with the gun because it has come directly from the Maker of the previous representation (Molly) who has personal knowledge of the asserted fact.
+      - Wendy's evidence would be considered First-Hand Hearsay about Molly having seen the man with the gun because it has come directly from the Maker of the previous representation (Molly) who has personal knowledge of the asserted fact.
     - Molly says to Wendy that she saw the man with gun.
 Wendy then tells Richard about what Molly told her.
       - The giving of this evidence by Richard would be considered More Remote Hearsay because the asserted fact has not come directly from the Maker (Molly) who has personal knowledge of what happened.
 ## Week 6: Hearsay Evidence